proebrock/lighthouse/stereo_vision/README.markdown

 First step in stereo vision is the **stereo rectification**.
 We undistort the images and project both into new co-planar 2D images where a row of the left image corresponds to the same row of the right image.
 We use `cv2.stereoRectify` to calculate the necessary transformations and provide the function with all camera intrinsics and extrinsics.
 With those transformations we use `cv2.initUndistortRectifyMap` and `cv2.remap` to get the rectified images.

+The algorithms for stereo rectification can be divided into *uncalibrated stereo rectification* (e.g. Harley's algorithm) and *calibrated stereo rectification* (e.g. Bouguet's algorithm).
+We can use the latter one because for us the calibration is known.
+See for example Kaehler, A. & Bradski, G. "Learning OpenCV 3", O'Reilly UK Ltd. 2017, chapter 19 "Stereo rectification" for details on the algorithms.

 ![](images/rectified.png)

 ### Disparity and distance